norskeld/sigma/apps/docs/content/combinators/choice.md

 # choice

 `choice` combinator tries to apply `ps` parsers in order, until one of them succeeds.
 Returns a value of the succeeding parser.
+A [committed][commit] failure stops it right there and is reported as is, not as the failure that got the furthest.
+Anything a discarded alternative [recovered][recover] is dropped along with that alternative.

 ## Usage